notothen/redfish-ws23/README.md

 **10:00** Welcome and introduction

 - description of workshop background and goals
-- introduction round of all participants
+- introduction round of all participants (short presentations?)
 - practicalities: venue, working rooms, lunch, coffee, accommodation

 **12:00** Lunch